Alfresco/acs-deployment/docs/helm/eks-deployment.md

 1. Create a hosted zone in Route53 using [these steps](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/CreatingHostedZone.html) if you don't already have one available.

-2. Create a public certificate for the hosted zone created in step 1 in Certificate Manager using [these steps](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-public.html) if you don't have one already available and make a note of the certificate ARN.
+2. Create a public certificate for the hosted zone created in step 1 in Certificate Manager using [these steps](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-public.html) if you don't have one already available and make a note of the certificate ARN for use later.

-3. Create a file called `external-dns.yaml` with the text below (replacing `your-domain-name` with the domain name you created in step 1).
+3. Create a file called `external-dns.yaml` with the text below (replacing `YOUR-DOMAIN-NAME` with the domain name you created in step 1).
 This manifest defines a service account and a cluster role for managing DNS.
     ```yaml
     apiVersion: v1
     kind: ServiceAccount